bdemarzo/better-share/README.md

 - It unbinds/unlistens all events (clicks, taps etc) except share button itself when the fallback popup is closed to avoid any performance impact
 - It uses Open Graph if no inline url/title/description provided.
 If provided, overrides og tags
 - [Optional] Added font awesome 4.7 for button icons.
 You can add your own buttons
-- Simplified to just one js and one css files.
 - Comes with facebook, twitter, email, whatsapp, telegram by default

 Better Share is a social share button library with [Web Share API](https://css-tricks.com/how-to-use-the-web-share-api/) integration.